spookysalsa/medermade.github.io/week-1/2-computer-setup/mac-instructions.md

 Installing these files will configure your bash profile, enable autocomplete, always display rspec with color, and allow you to use "subl" as a shortcut to open sublime.

 ## Release 5: Configure Git
 You then need to overwrite .gitconfig to your own username and password in GitHub.
-Use your name and your Github email address in the following format:
+Use your name and your GitHub email address in the following format:

 ```shell
 git config --global user.name "John Doe"
 git config --global user.email johndoe@example.com
 ```

-Now make sublime text your preferred editor for git:
+Now make Sublime text your preferred editor for git:
 ```shell
 git config --global core.editor "subl -w"
 ```